baptistepras/image_classification/README.md

 # Warning

 It might not be usable as it uses a personal library given by my teacher, that is not accessible here.
-But the project can still be looked at and used, and diaporoma.md is a good summary of it.
+But the project can still be looked at and used by copy/paste, and diaporoma.md is a good summary of it (in French).